convergence-research-lab/convergence-research-lab.github.io/_pages/publications.md

 ---
-title: "Allan Lab - Publications"
+title: "Vidyavriksh Research Group - Publications"
 layout: gridlay
-excerpt: "Allan Lab -- Publications."
+excerpt: "Publications by the members of the group."
 sitemap: false
 permalink: /publications/
 ---